 Our first sea day was perfect for exploring the Eurodam, and get tons of steps in for my fitbit.
 We enjoyed good food, soothing sea views and waved at Victoria, Canada when we passed it.

-One year before this cruise, we had seen many eagles and snow geese there.
+A year ago, we had seen many eagles and snow geese on Vancouver Island.
 Cool to get a different perspective from our cruise ship.

 Tom scoring a point on the basketball court on top of the Eurodam